 Analyzed urban poor related issues in a manner that demonstrates application of basic research skills, perspectives, tools of analysis and biblical/theological reflection and provided general recommendations on how to address said issues in a more transformative manner.

-Articulated a vision of transformed urban community and how the work towards it implies on missions and spirituality
+Articulated a vision of transformed urban community and how working towards it affects missions and spirituality.